Skip to main content

 Test fixtures: tests/fixtures/cross_sdk.

-A byte-level divergence in EIP-712 encoding would be silent (signatures still verify but produce different recovered addresses) — without this gate, one SDK could quietly produce messages the other can't verify, breaking inter-agent commerce.
+A byte-level divergence in EIP-712 encoding would be silent (signatures still verify but produce different recovered addresses).
+Without this gate, one SDK could quietly produce messages the other can't verify, breaking inter-agent commerce.

 Live network integration